 - On the menu bar, select File > Save.
 If this is the first time you’re saving a model, the Save As dialog box appears, as shown here.
 To save an already saved model with a new name, select File > Save As.

-- Use the Save In area at the top of the dialog box to select where you’d like to save your model.
+- Choose where you’d like to save your model.

 - Click the Save button.

 Tip: After you save a model, you can reopen it later and continue working on it.
 (Simply double-click the file wherever you’ve saved it, or in SketchUp, select File > Open.)
+If you’re not sure where a file is saved, hover over the file in the Welcome to SketchUp window, and you can see the path to the file, as shown in the following figure.
 Or if your model is complete, you can show it off by exporting it as a graphic or creating a virtual walk-through.